 Losses: Tax losses may be carried forward indefinitely, subject to a maximum offset each year of 25% of the annual taxable profits, as reported on the tax return.
-Corporations may carry forward losses, irrespective of whether there has been a change in ownership or control, provided they continue to perform the same activity.
+Corporations may carry forward losses, if there has been a continuity of at least 50% in ownership or control from the year in which the loss was made, or where there has been a change of 50% or more of the non-Saudi share of underlying ownership or control, provided the company continues to perform the same activity.
 A transfer of assets within a group of companies is not considered as a change in ownership or control.
 Losses may not be carried back.